keithamus/eslint-plugin-escompat/docs/no-exponentiation-operator.md

 # no-exponentiation-operator

-This prevents use of the ES2017 Expontentiation Operator:
+This prevents use of the ES2017 Exponentiation Operator:

 ```js
 2 ** 3 === 8